aptech/docs/docs/cc/programming.rst

 ------------

 =============================    ======================================================
-:doc:`../con`                     Requests console input, creates matrix.
+:doc:`../con_`                    Requests console input, creates matrix.
 :doc:`../cons`                    Requests console input, creates string.
 :doc:`../key`                     Gets the next key from the keyboard buffer.
 If buffer is empty, returns a 0.
 :doc:`../keyav`                   Checks if keystroke is available.
 :doc:`../keyw`                    Gets the next key from the keyboard buffer.
 If buffer is empty, waits for a key.
-:doc:`../wait`                    Waits for a keystroke.
-:doc:`../waitc`                   Flushes buffer, then waits for a keystroke.
 =============================    ======================================================

 Output